inflatebot/comfyui-tag-filter/README.md

 Smart tag filtering node for ComfyUI workflows with semantic category support for Danbooru/E621 tags.

+## AI Disclaimer
+This node set was generated with Claude Opus 4.5.
+While I use it on a regular basis and can vouch that it functions as advertised, I have also not vetted the code. comfyui-tag-filter is AS-IS software.

 ## Features

 - **Semantic Categories**: Built-in knowledge of Danbooru/E621 tag structures